brucemack/brucemack.github.io/_posts/2024-06-18-ald-nuances-1.md

 digital logic designs.

-However, notice that in the picture below (1F ALD page 01.10.15.1) two **output** pins are connected together, and then go off sheet to drive 5 other places.
+However, notice that in the picture below (1F ALD page 01.10.15.1) two **output** pins are connected together, and then go off sheet to drive five other places.
+This case requires some research.

 ![Dot AND](/assets/images/dot-and.jpg)